bibhubhatta/cmps366-pente-prolog/log/log.md

 ## Nov 24, 2023
 - Test and implement predicate to get row 0.25
 - Test and implement predicate to get column 0.5
+- Test and implement predicate to mark column characters at the end 1.0